 Activator Methods has published hundreds of clinical and scientific peer-reviewed papers, worked with major academic research institutions, and received grants from recognized entities like the National Institutes of Health.
 Activator Methods has a significant academic presence, with the techniques being taught in most U.S. chiropractic colleges and several more around the world.

-Does Dr. Natasha offer Manual Manipulation?
+Do we offer Manual Manipulation?

 Yes, however this is not our primary approach.

 What is "Spinal Manipulation Technique (Diversified)" *Licensed*

 The original chiropractic adjustment approach is generally referred to as spinal manipulation, and may also be called the diversified technique or the high-velocity, low-amplitude (HVLA) thrust.
 This method uses some force and is performed manually by hand.
 Though we do offer the Manipulation Technique, we actively practice the Activator Method.

 If you are in pain when you come into our Bend chiropractic office, our first objective is to help you reduce pain and start feeling better as soon as possible.
 Depending on the severity of the underlying condition which is causing your pain, it is typical for a patient to need chiropractic care or adjustments 2-4 times per week for 2-6 weeks.

 During the corrective phase of chiropractic care, muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
 The goal of corrective or restorative chiropractic care is to help bring your body back to 100% functioning.
 It is typical to need chiropractic adjustments about 1-2 times per week for 1-6 months, depending on your overall health and the severity of your problem.